Matrix recursion for positive characteristic diagrammatic Soergel bimodules for affine Weyl groups: Diagrammatic Soergel bimodules

-where $i$ and $p$ above are tensor products of the inclusion maps \eqref{eq:locincl} and projection maps \eqref{eq:locproj} respectively.
-When it is clear from context, we will omit the basic standard diagrams and only write the left scalar coefficients in the entries of the localization matrix. \end{defn}

-Sometimes it will be useful to localize only some of the generators in the domain or codomain.
-In such situations we say that a generator has been \defnemph{standardized} if a bivalent inclusion or projection map has been added to it (i.e.~it corresponds to a subsequence term of type $1$).
+Diagrammatically, calculating these entries involves adding dots or bivalent vertices to each of the generators in the domain and codomain.
+We say that a generator has been \defnemph{standardized} if a bivalent vertex has been added to it (i.e.~it corresponds to a subsequence term of type $1$).
+The most important fact about localization is that it is faithful, i.e.~two morphisms in $\dgrmBS$ are equal if and only if they have the same localization matrices \cite[{\S 5.5}]{ew-soergelcalc}.
+When it is clear from context, we will omit the basic standard diagrams and only write the left scalar coefficients in the entries of the localization matrix.